exercism/v3/languages/csharp/exercises/concept/strings/.docs/introduction.md

-A `string` in C# is an object that represents immutable text as a sequence of Unicode characters (letters, digits, punctuation, etc.) and is defined as follows:
+A `string` in C# is an object that represents immutable text as a sequence of Unicode characters (letters, digits, punctuation, etc.).
+Double quotes are used to define a `string`:

 ```csharp
 string fruit = "Apple";